Nobuteru Taniguchi: D1 Grand Prix

-In the inaugural season of D1 Grand Prix in 2001, Taniguchi won the championship with his team After-Fire sponsored by HKS, after winning two of the five rounds.
+In the inaugural season of D1 Grand Prix in 2001, Taniguchi won the championship with his team After-Fire sponsored by HKS, after winning two of the five rounds driving his personal Nissan Silvia S15.
+He famously used a semi-slick tires in the final round which gives him an advantage to other competitors which eventually win him the championship.

-However starting in 2002, he didn't have much chances with the series champion title as he did in 2001 as the series had banned the use of S-tires/Semi-slicks that was occurring the year before but he was doing very well, staying as a seeded driver.
-He finished the 2002 season in 2nd place as the runner-up with one round win and two podiums, and the 2003 season in 4th place with one win and two podiums.
+However starting in 2002, Taniguchi, now as HKS works driver didn't have much chances with the series champion title as he did in 2001 as the series had banned the use of S-tires/Semi-slicks that was occurring the year before.
+Before the season start, the S15 HKS built for him crashed by Keiichi Tsuchiya during testing which forced the team to borrow Taniguchi personal S15 for the opening round.
+But he still doing very well, staying as a seeded driver.
+He finished the 2002 season in second place as the runner-up with one round win when the HKS S15 finally debut and two podiums.
+In the 2003 season Taniguchi faced more setback with reliability including another mishap before the opening round when the HKS S15 blew and he had to use his personal car again and eventually crashing during qualifying.
+He managed to rescue his season as with a new and improved second HKS S15 as he finishes fourth place with one win and two podiums.